Pitchless intentional walks could start this week

 WEST PALM BEACH, Fla.
 (AP) -- Pitchless intentional walks could start in spring training games this week.

 Baseball commissioner Rob Manfred said the change, which the players' association has said it will agree to for 2017, is among the rule changes that have been distributed to teams.
-Modifications to video review rules for this season include time limits for managers to request a review and for the review umpire in New York to make a decision.
+Planned modifications to video review rules for this season include a 30-second time limit for managers to request a review, and a two-minute limit for the review umpire in New York to make a decision - unless a supervisor in the replay room gives permission for the umpire to take longer.

 Under the change to the intentional walk rule, a team can signal for an intentional walk without pitches being thrown.
 Manfred said Major League Baseball staff has been going over the changes with teams, and the new intentional walk rule probably will go into effect this week.